 Here is the overview map of the Brunni area.
 The Globi treasure hunt starts at the Ristis middle station and hikes up a road to the Brunnihütte, where you’ll find the Tickle Path.
 The order in which you discover the treasure chests doesn’t matter.
 So you could also ride the chair lift up and hike down instead.

-Here is the treasure map for the Globi trail, showing the trail and where the treasure chests are hidden.
+The trail has changed every year, so just as an example, here is the treasure map for the Globi trail for 2016, showing the trail and where the treasure chests are hidden.
 It also lists clues for finding each chest.
 They had both German and English versions of the map.
-It’s labeled 2016, so it might change next year.
+The trail and map have changed every year we’ve gone, so it will look different when you go.

 Here’s what the trail looked like in 2016.
-It follows a wide dirt road (sometimes paved) and is possible with all-terrain strollers.
+It followed a wide dirt road (sometimes paved) and was possible with all-terrain strollers.
+However, in 2017, the trail wasn’t particularly suitable for strollers.

-We did the trail in 2014 and in 2016, they changed the trail and moved all the treasure chests.
+We did the trail in 2014, 2016 and 2017.
+Each year they changed the trail and moved all the treasure chests.
 This was great for my kids because they could do the trail again without knowing all the answers.
 I’ve updated this post to show the trail as it was in 2016.
 They might change the trail again the future.
 I noticed that the trail map itself was stamped 2016.
 So the info here is just to give you an idea of what the trail might be.
 Be ready for a surprise!

 By car: drive to Engelberg, then drive through town following signs to the Brunni cable car.
 Park in the metered lot.
 The parking costs 5 CHF, which you can pay with coins when you exit (you don’t need a parking token).